 Actin is the most abundant protein in most eukaryotic cells.
 It is highly conserved and participates in more protein-protein interactions than any known protein.
 Actin filaments comprise a major part of the cytoskeleton of eukaryotic cells and serve as tracks for myosin motor proteins.
 The filaments assemble from actin monomers with a bound ATP.

 Understanding how actin filaments assemble, disassemble, and interact with numerous regulatory proteins depends on knowing the structure of the filament.
 In a new study by Yale University, scientists determined high-quality structures of actin filaments with bound AMP-PNP (a slowly hydrolyzed ATP analog), ADP and phosphate, or ADP by cryo-electron microscopy.

 For the study, scientists used advanced cryo-microscopy to determine the highest resolution structures of actin filaments, which answered these and other questions.

-Tom Pollard, Yale University scientist said, “We understood the chemistry, but until now we could not see how the processes work at the atomic level.”
+Tom Pollard, a Yale University scientist, said, “We understood the chemistry, but until now we could not see how the processes work at the atomic level.”